 First, we check that we can in fact handle your complaint.
 We make sure that you are a consumer or an entrepreneur, as defined in our regulations.
 And we check that the financial services provider is one of the parties that engage with Kifid.
 Our service providers register lists all the associated service providers.
 Another precondition is that you should submit your complaint to Kifid no later than one year after notifying your financial services provider of your complaint, or else within three months of their letter rejecting the complaint.
 The precise criteria can be found in the regulations.

 Within seven days we let you know whether we can deal with your complaint.
 If we do not take on your complaint and you disagree with this decision, you can make an objection.
-Download the objection form.
+Download the objection form (in Dutch only).

 If we do take on your complaint, the legal officer (case officer) dealing with your complaint will telephone you.
 He or she may ask questions or tell you that we need additional information.
 Naturally you can also ask questions.